Post-Appendectomy Pain After 3 Months: 5 Causes, Gastroenterologist Explains.

 It is a rare complication.
-One study estimated that stump appendicitis occurs in one of every 50,000 cases of appendectomy (reference).
+One study estimated that stump appendicitis occurs in one of every 50,000 appendectomy cases (reference).

-The type of your appendectomy operation doesn’t matter.
-However, stump appendicitis can complicate both open and laparoscopic appendectomy (reference).
+The type of appendectomy operation doesn’t matter.
+However, stump appendicitis can complicate open and laparoscopic appendectomy (reference).

 Stump appendicitis can occur anytime from 2 weeks after the operation to many months or years later.